 DDEV provides configurable integration with the Pantheon Website Management Platform, which allows Pantheon users to quickly download and provision a project from Pantheon in a local DDEV-managed environment.

-ddev's Pantheon integration pulls an existing backup from an existing Pantheon site/environment into your local system.
-Of course that means you must already have a Pantheon site with a backup in order to use it.
+DDEV’s Pantheon integration pulls an existing backup from an existing Pantheon site/environment into your local system.
+That means you must already have a Pantheon site with a backup in order to use it.

-Make sure your public ssh key is configured in Pantheon (Account->SSH Keys)
+ddev push pantheonmake sure your public SSH key is configured in Pantheon under Account → SSH Keys.

 Check out the project codebase from Pantheon.
 Enable the “Git Connection Mode” and use

 If using Drupal 8+, verify that Drush is installed in your project with

 ddev composer require drush/drush.
 If using Drupal 6 or 7, Drush 8 is already provided in the web container’s